cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 |           | `slack://webhook/#c7n-webhook-test` | string      | Send to a Slack webhook; appended with the target channel. |

+The `slack_token` field is required for any of the first three Slack notify forms.
+However, a token is not required for use of the webhook.

 ### Now run:

 ```